Sweeney Todd: The Demon Barber of Fleet Street: Original West End production

-1989 Broadway revival
+1989 Broadway

-The first Broadway revival opened on September 14, 1989 at the Circle in the Square Theatre, and closed on February 25, 1990 after 189 performances and 46 previews.
+The first Broadway revival opened on September 14, 1989, at the Circle in the Square Theatre, and closed on February 25, 1990, after 189 performances and 46 previews.
 It was produced by Theodore Mann, directed by Susan H. Schulman, with choreography by Michael Lichtefeld.
 The cast featured Bob Gunton (Sweeney Todd), Beth Fowler (Mrs. Lovett), Eddie Korbich (Tobias Ragg), Jim Walton (Anthony Hope) and David Barron (Judge Turpin).
 In contrast to the original Broadway version, the production was designed on a relatively intimate scale and was affectionately referred to as "Teeny Todd."
-It was originally produced Off-Broadway by the York Theatre Company at the Church of the Heavenly Rest from March 31, 1989 to April 29, 1989.
+It was originally produced Off-Broadway by the York Theatre Company at the Church of the Heavenly Rest from March 31, 1989, to April 29, 1989.
 This production received four Tony Award nominations: for Best Revival of a Musical, Best Actor in a Musical, Best Actress in a Musical and Best Direction of a Musical, but failed to win any.

-1993 London revival
+1993 London

 In 1993, the show received its first London revival at the Royal National Theatre.
-The production opened originally at the Cottesloe Theatre on June 2, 1993, and later transferred to the Lyttleton Theatre on December 16, 1993, playing in repertory and closing on June 1, 1994.
+The production opened at the Cottesloe Theatre on June 2, 1993, and later transferred to the Lyttleton Theatre on December 16, 1993, playing in repertory and closing on June 1, 1994.
 The show's design was slightly altered to fit a proscenium arch theatre space for the Lyttleton Theatre.
 The director was Declan Donnellan and the Cottesloe Theatre production starred Alun Armstrong as Todd and Julia McKenzie as Mrs. Lovett, with Adrian Lester as Anthony, Barry James as Beadle Bamford and Denis Quilley (who had originated the title role in the original London production in 1980) as Judge Turpin.
-When the show transferred to the Lyttleton, Quilley replaced Armstrong in the title role.
-Sondheim praised Donnellan for the "small 'chamber' approach to the show, which was the composer's original vision for the piece."
-This production received Olivier Awards for Best Musical Revival, Best Actor in a Musical (Armstrong) and Best Actress in a Musical (McKenzie), and Best Director Of A Musical for Donnellan.
-Adrian Lester and Barry James received nominations in the category of Best Supporting Performance In a Musical for their portrayals of Anthony and Beadle Bamford respectively.
+When the show transferred to the Lyttleton, Quilley and Christopher Benjamin took over the roles of Todd and Turpin respectively.
+The production won Olivier Awards for Best Musical Revival, Best Actor (Armstrong) and Actress in a Musical (McKenzie), and Best Director of a Musical for Donnellan.
+Adrian Lester and Barry James received nominations in the category of Best Supporting Performance in a Musical as Anthony and Beadle Bamford respectively.